At MYOpera we pride ourselves in our team of artists and leaders that support the company’s mission and values.

-MYOpera’s 2016/17 team includes:
+MYOpera’s artistic team includes:

 Kate Applin is lauded for her passionate work in Toronto’s operatic community.
-In 2010, at age 23, Kate founded MYOpera with a plan to give emerging artists in Toronto their first opportunities to perform complete roles and be compensated.
+In 2010, Kate founded MYOpera with a plan to give emerging artists in Toronto their first opportunities to perform complete roles and be compensated.
 In addition to her role as Artistic Director of MYOpera Kate performed with the company for four years as Despina in Così fan tutte (2011), Adina in L’elisir d’amore (2012), Serpina in La serva padrona (2013), and Gretel in Hänsel & Gretel (2014).
 In 2015, Kate completed her Master’s in Business Administration at Wilfrid Laurier University with a specialization in Marketing and Strategic Management.

 A life-long lover of opera, Stephanie got her first taste when she was four years old, playing the role of Madama Butterfly’s son in the inaugural run of Brian McDonald’s iconic production for the Canadian Opera Company (COC).
 Stephanie sang with the Canadian Children’s Opera Company for nearly a decade and has appeared as a supernumerary in over a dozen COC productions.
 Stephanie has been involved with MYOpera since its inaugural season and joined as General Director in 2014, expanding MYOpera’s activities and events, including an annual Season Launch party and MYOpera’s network of Alumni.
 Stephanie has worked as the Project Manager for the launch of Indie Opera Toronto, the Toronto collective of independent opera producers, and works to drive their goal of supporting one another as advocates of innovative opera and chamber music experiences.